A week in the life of a Kitchen Refresh franchisee

 Remember, your design studio is “by appointment only” - you don’t have to worry about a store that needs to be staffed.
 That makes it conducive to plan around important family time, like today, where Andrea works from home and then breaks for a long lunch and to accompany her youngest son on his baseball practice.

-It’s dinner in the oven and then relax a bit to eat with the family, check-in, and talk about everyone’s day.
+It’s dinner in the oven and then relax a bit to eat with the family and talk about everyone’s day.
 Then, later, Andrea prepares for an evening appointment she had made with a client who has a larger scope project that will entail more than just a “standard Refresh" which is typically just refinishing the cabinet boxes and installing all new doors and drawer fronts, and new pull hardware.

 Andrea arrives for her evening consultation.
 It’s a larger remodel so she had previously planned for her co-franchisee contractor to meet her there, too.
 The project is more than the standard Refresh, so having the contractor there enables her to deliver the estimate on-site, that day, while meeting with the client, which is always the goal of the successful Kitchen Refresh franchisee.